isuru-crest/CREST-Website/src/data/global/pages/summer-internship2021.md

 This project aims to develop a novel just-in-time and just-in-place nudging mechanism that will be a part of an email client to raise user awareness; thereby enabling them to take email actions in a more informed and cautious way.

-Supervisors: Asangi, Nalin and Ali
+Supervisors: Asangi Jayatilaka , Nalin Asanka Gamagedara Arachchilage and M. Ali Babar

 **Project #2: Human security dashboard**